EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 3. Wait for it to finish building
 4. To play `sm64ex`, open `sm64.us.f3dex2e` in `/home/deck/Applications/Distrobox/sm64ex/build/us_pc`

+#### How to Configure sm64ex

+1. Open `sm64.us.f3dex2e` in `/home/deck/Applications/Distrobox/sm64ex/build/us_pc` at least once so it can generate the `sm64config.txt` file
+2. Open the `/home/deck/.local/share/sm64ex/` folder
+    * `~/.local` is an invisible folder by default.
+In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
+3. Right click `sm64config.txt`, click `Open with Kate` or a text editor of your choice
+4. Customize settings

 #### How to Apply Patches

 A 60 FPS patch is included with the GitHub repo for sm64ex.
 However, you can take what's written here and apply additional patches to sm64ex.